abordiuh/dear-vincent/README.md

 # DearVincent

+Little Art Project where it is possible to draw different figures using Math!
+It is hosted at [Here](http://dear-vincent.site), check it out :)

+For more details on the project head over to [Fun Art Project Built with Angular and Hosted on Google Cloud Platform](https://maplelatte.tech/?p=543&preview=true)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.
+Angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

 ## Development server